The 4 Best Dog Litter Boxes: Tested & Evaluated 2023

 Cats are super agile creatures.
 They seemingly float around on air, with expert precision, tap dancing on your laptop keyboard and doing daredevil stunts across the living room furniture.

 Your dog - bless them - is nowhere near as light on their feet, dexterous and nimble.
-Quite the opposite.
+In fact, in this case of my puppers, quite the opposite.
 So, you may find a fabulous litter tray that is large enough in length and width for your dog, but the sides are way too high.

 Those upright litter trays that require a huge jump from a ballerina cat to get into will not work well with your dog.
 High sides are not necessarily a bad thing as they contain more odour and litter within the tray, but the opening needs to be accessible enough for your dog to step into without special effort.
 Can you imagine jumping over a wall every time you were desperate for a dump?
 Not fun for anyone involved.